Outgoing Students at Technion

 - Students are responsible for the costs of any additional exams required by the Host University (e.g. TOEFL).

-In order to apply for the exchange program, please submit to the Student Exchange Coordinator TWO HARD COPIES OF EACH of the following documents VIA EMAIL AND IN PERSON:
+In order to apply for the exchange program, students must submit TWO HARD COPIES OF EACH of the following documents via email AND in person:

-- TWO HARD COPIES OF the completed approval form, signed by the Academic Advisor for outgoing students at your Home Faculty;
+- TWO COPIES of the completed approval form, signed by the Academic Advisor for outgoing students at your Home Faculty;

 - TWO COPIES of an up-to-date transcript of grades in English;

-- TWO HARD COPIES OF your resume (CV) in English;
+- TWO COPIES of your resume (CV) in English;

-- TWO HARD COPIES OF a Letter of Intent, describing your study goals at the university abroad and a statement about your suitability to represent the Technion overseas;
+- TWO COPIES of a Letter of Intent, describing your study goals at the university abroad and a statement about your suitability to represent the Technion overseas;

 - Two current passport pictures

 In order to apply for the exchange program, please have your academic advisor for outgoing students sign the approval form at the “Faculty Approval “ section.

 For more information please contact the Student Exchange Coordinator: email@example.com |